brimdata/zed/zeek/Shaping-Zeek-NDJSON.md

 of your finalized shaper. [zed/1059](https://github.com/brimdata/zed/issues/1059) tracks a planned enhancement to persist such settings within Zed itself rather than relying on external mechanisms such as shell aliases.

-# Zeek Version/Configuration

-The fields and data types in the reference `shaper.zed` reflect the default NDJSON-format logs output by the Zeek version referenced in the comments at the top of that file.
-They have been revisited periodically as new Zeek versions have been released and in that time we've only seen a couple new fields appear and none have been removed.
-Because of this, we expect the shaper should be usable as-is for Zeek releases older than the one most recently tested, since fields in the shaper not present in your environment would just be filled in with `null` values.
-All attempts will be made to update it in a timely manner as new Zeek versions are released.

-However, if you have modified your Zeek installation with [packages](https://packages.zeek.org/) or other customizations, or if you are using a [Corelight Sensor](https://corelight.com/products/appliance-sensors/) that produces Zeek logs with many fields and logs beyond those found in open source Zeek, the reference shaper will not cover all the fields in your logs.
-[As described above](#zed-pipeline), the reference shaper will assign inferred types to such additional fields.
-By exploring your data, you can then iteratively enhance your shaper to match your environment.
-If you need assistance, please speak up on our [public Slack](https://www.brimsecurity.com/join-slack/).

 # Importing Shaped Data Into Brim